-The only operating segment of the Group is the provision of IT infrastructure solutions and finance leases income.
+The only operating segment of the Group is the provision of enterprise solutions and integration services.

 5. SIGNIFICANT ACCOUNTING JUDGEMENTS AND ESTIMATES

 In the application of the Group's accounting policies, the directors are required to make judgements, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 Actual results differ from these estimates.